Gitit2meBaby/vietmotomarketplace/README.md

 ## Immediate todos
 - make another todo app like everybody else..

+- Set an if else in SendMessage component, if roomChosen then dont create a new doc but append to the existing, otherwise continue as it is.
+- set pagination for messages to  only show 10.
 - sort UI fo rental posts
 - consolidate how data is stored after submission of posts
 - approach some color pallete Ui changes